powenyao/powenyao.github.io/_portfolio/portfolio-Metropolis7.md

 # Footnote

-[^1]: Sorry, Vincent, I still can't remember which way to pronounce "Monaco."
+[^1]: Sorry, Vincent, I still have trouble remembering how to pronounce "Monaco."